 The variation from Section 24-122(a) is unique to, and under the sole authority of, the Planning Board.
 This PPS and variation request for the location of PUEs was referred to WSSC, Verizon, the Potomac Electric Power Company, Washington Gas, Comcast, and AT&T. No referred agency opposed this request.
 The proposed utilities will need to be designed in direct coordination with the individual utility companies, in order to meet all requisite requirements and design standards, at the time of permitting.
-Staff is not aware of any applicable law, ordinance, or regulation that will be violated if this variation is granted.
+There are no known applicable laws, ordinances, or regulations that will be violated if this variation is granted.